puneith/cloudml-template/README.md

 The template makes it easier to organise your code, and to adapt it to your dataset.
 In more details, the template covers the following functionality:
 * Metadata to define your dataset, along with the problem type (classification vs regression)
 * Standard implementation of input, parsing, and serving functions
-* Feature columns creation based on the metadata
+* Feature columns creation based on the metadata (and normalisation stats)
 * Wide and Deep model creation using canned estimators
 * Create custom estimator using standardised model_fn
 * Train, evaluate, and export the model